knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="updateshippingaddress"></a>
 # **UpdateShippingAddress**
-> void UpdateShippingAddress (string id, ModelCartShippingAddressRequest cartShippingAddressRequest)
+> void UpdateShippingAddress (string id, CartShippingAddressRequest cartShippingAddressRequest)

 Modifies or sets the order shipping address